cleverington/charles-leverington-11ty/src/site/pages/roadmap.md

 - Twitter/Facebook/LinkedIn/etc. integrations.
 - Proof-of-Concept adding a WP Backend for some data (and real-time showing how to 'hybrid' the Headless).

+### Content Item: Timeline

+This will, eventually, replace the 'About Me' page with a javascript/jQuery based timeline of dates and data-points throughout my career.
+Hopefully with colors showcasing different _stages_ of the career.

+### Content Item: Filters

+This will be the main focal point of the Portfolio App:  Creating a _usable_ filter-based system for showcasing and adding notes / thoughts on the huge amount of skills, abilities, knowledge, digital tools, etc. that I've used, been exposed to, loved, hated, etc. through the last two decades and a handful of years.